BrunoViola/Learning-Python/README.md

 ﻿# Learning Python
-This repository contains projects and exercises completed during courses at Codédex.
+This repository contains projects and exercises completed during courses at Codédex and DataCamp.